-BIO-2810/4810 Internship in Biology 1-12 credits (Shared course in VSC)
+BIO-2810/4810 Internship in Biology 1-12 credits

 BIO-2910/4910 Independent Study in Biology 1-12 credits

 BIO-3110 Field Ornithology 3 credits

 Prerequisite: None.
 (Summer Only) An intensive course in the field identification, behavior, and life histories of local bird species.
 Students are expected to provide their own binoculars (contact instructor for specifications if you will be purchasing binoculars).
 (Shared course in VSC)